tomgenoni/mjml-testing/README.md

 # mjml-testing

-A minimal example of mlml compiling with custom components built on mjml's core components and Handlebars for data.
+A minimal example of mlml compiling with:

+1. Custom components built on mjml's core components
+2. Thumbprint tokens for colors, font sizes, etc.
+3. Handlebars for data

 ## Run locally